What They Do

 Find a unit in your area and start the application process for part-time employment now.

-The Canadian Armed Forces Music Branch announces a national audition competition for the following full-time positions in the Regular Force military bands:
+The Canadian Armed Forces Music Branch announces a national audition competition for full time-time positions in the Regular Force military bands:

 General Application Information